Chaotikum/icebox-service/README.md

 ### Set Up Icebox
 Icebox is completly written with nodeJS.

+ npm install
-* npm install will install all needed components
+will install all needed components

+ jake db:create
-* Using "jake db:create" you can create the tables in the database.
-* npm start will start the service
+creates the tables in the database. npm start will start the service

 #### Known issues during testing:
 It is currently not possible to run two instances of icebox in the same network due to the bonjour registration.
 No two services with the same name can exist and a second icebox service will this not start.